 - 1. The glassy sea shows us the value and preciousness of God's presence.
 Pure glass that was as clear as crystal was considered to be as valuable and precious as gold (Job 28:17). - 2.
 The glassy sea shows us how clearly God is able to see everything that is out before His throne.
 It stands for omniscience and penetrating vision into all things.
 Nothing is hid from Him who is upon the throne of heaven. - 3.
 The glassy sea shows us the spectacular purity of God, as clear and pure as perfect glass and crystal.
 It shows us how far away God is from the impurities of a contaminated world.

-The sea of glass is also reminiscent of the laver in the Mosaic tabernacle and the bronze sea of the Solomonic temple.
 The sea of glass in heaven looked like a crystal pavement that served as the floor of God's throne stretched out like a great glistening sea which symbolizes the tranquility of God's presence.